-The Reproductive Science Section has a strong, active and historical translational programme involving close interaction between clinical and basic science staff within three main research groups:
+The Reproductive Science Section has a strong, active and historical translational programme involving close interaction between clinical and basic science staff within three main research areas:

-The Endocannabinoid Research Group has Medical Research Council, NIHR and industry funding for projects examining the molecular mechanisms and clinical consequences of the endocannabinoid system in reproductive tissues.
+Endocannabinoid research has Medical Research Council, NIHR and industry funding for projects examining the molecular mechanisms and clinical consequences of the endocannabinoid system in reproductive tissues.

-The Prolapse and Incontinence Group is supported by funding from Health Technology Assessment, Wellbeing of Women and the Medical Research Council, and is internationally recognised for its high quality clinical and basic science research in urogynaecology.
+Prolapse and Incontinence research is supported by funding from Health Technology Assessment, Wellbeing of Women and the Medical Research Council, and is internationally recognised for its high quality clinical and basic science research in urogynaecology.

-- Molecular Cell Signalling Group (Lead: Dr J Willets)
+- Molecular Cell Signalling (Lead: Dr J Willets)

-The Molecular Cell Signalling Group studies molecular mechanisms underlying hypertensive disorders in pregnancy and smooth muscle excitability with relevance to hypertension and in preterm labour.
+Molecular Cell Signalling studies molecular mechanisms underlying hypertensive disorders in pregnancy and smooth muscle excitability with relevance to hypertension and in preterm labour.

 - Intrauterine infection and feto-placental growth